-Significant concepts in issues or debates in religion and ethics; A study of three ethical theories; Application of ethical theories to issues of importance.
+Significant concepts in issues or debates in religion and ethics; A study of three ethical theories; Application of ethical theories to issues of importance; Ethical language; Deontology, Virtue Ethics and the works of scholars; Medical ethics: beginning and end of life issues.

-An externally-assessed written examination comprising two sections.
-Students answer all questions in Section A and Section B.
+An externally-assessed written examination comprising three sections.
+Students answer all questions in Section A, Section B and Section C.